Hurricane Joanne (1972): Impact

 The initial disturbance to Joanne brought squally weather to Guatemala.
 Upon making landfall in Mexico, the highest rainfall total was 9.45 in in San Felipe/Mexicali.
 Puerto Penasco recorded winds of 50 mph.
 Further north, Joanne caused heavy surf in California, and brought tropical storm-force winds to the state.

 Prior to landfall, flash flood watches were issued for the southern portion of the state.
 Heavy rainfall was reported throughout Arizona.
 Over 5 in was measured at the Mogollon Rim.
 Many areas of the state received between 1 and 3 in of rainfall, with isolated locations receiving over 5 in.
 In Phoenix, .78 in of rain fell in a four-hour period, compared to the October average of .46 in.
 The Nogales Highway Bridge over the Santa Cruz River was washed away by the flooding.
 Some secondary roads near Tucson were flooded.
 Numerous water rescues were conducted in central Tucson since several major streets turned into rivers.
 Severe flooding was recorded in Clifton, Duncan, and Safford.
 An official in Maricopa County lost track on the exact number of roads that were closed because of the hurricane.
 Many neighborhoods in northern Phoenix were evacuated early on October 7 when a canal overflowed its banks due to prolonged rainfall.
 Downtown, a young man was electrocuted when he tried to remove a downed power line that was on his car.
-One person was also killed in the city.
+Another person was also killed in the city.
 Following the storm, heavy rain from Joanne set the stage for additional flooding in mid-to late October from a Gulf of Alaska extratropical cyclone that brought more moisture to the area, causing $10 million (1972 USD) in property damage and eight deaths.
 Further west in New Mexico, the hurricane produced 2.48 in of precipitation.

 Hurricane Joanne was one of only four known Pacific hurricanes to bring gale-force winds to the Continental United States in the 20th century, and was the first since the 1939 California tropical storm.
 According to the National Weather Service, it was the first time in recorded history that a tropical cyclone had brought gale-force winds to Arizona.